 The origin of the pumpkin jack o lantern is found in Celtic Ireland and has always been wrapped up in Halloween, a festival known in the Irish language as Samhain.

 This festival marked the end of the Celtic year and was a night when the departed returned to their former homes, and other vengeful spirits and bad fairies wandered the Earth.

-In modern times, pumpkins are used.
+In modern times, pumpkins, rather than turnips, perform the same duties.
 They're considerably easier to carve, and a lot bigger, too, but they are not native to Ireland.